 Stevie Gibbs is a junior at the University of Arkansas.
 She is a double major in communications and political science.
 Currently, she is the treasurer and social media director for the Network of Enlightened Women (NeW) at UofA.
 Summer 2021, Stevie interned for the Sarah Huckabee Sanders campaign and enjoyed her time doing so.
 Post graduation, she hopes to continue her work on grassroots campaigns.

 Elaine Gunthorpe is a rising junior at Christendom College.
 She is pursuing a major in Political Science & Economics and a minor in Philosophy.
 As an active member in her community, Elaine is involved in a number of organizations such as College Republicans, Network of Enlightened Women, and Shield of Roses.

-Josie Hair is a junior at Western Carolina University in Cullowhee, North Carolin.
-She is majoring in Integrated health Sciences for pre-physical therapy and minoring in Spanish and dance.
-She is a PragerFORCE member and is the social media secretary for the Turning Point USA chapter at her university.
+Josie Hair is a senior at Western Carolina University in Cullowhee, North Carolina.
+She is majoring in Integrated Health Sciences for pre-physical therapy and minoring in Spanish and dance.
+She is a PragerForce member and is the social media coordinator and vice president of TPUSA at WCU.
 She is also training in ballet and hopes to perform professionally with a company in the future.